Basketball Hall of Fame Standards

-In his excellent book The Politics of Glory (later republished as Whatever Happened to the Hall of Fame?), Bill James outlined what he called the Hall of Fame Standards Test.
-In a nutshell, the system awards points to players for various accomplishments: hitting .300, winning 300 games, etc. James designed the system such that the average Hall of Famer had a score of 50.
+In his excellent book The Politics of Glory (later republished as Whatever Happened to the Hall of Fame?), Bill James outlined what he called the Baseball Hall of Fame Standards Test.
+In a nutshell, the system awards points to players for various statistical accomplishments: hitting .300, winning 300 games, etc. James designed the system such that the typical Hall of Famer had a score of 50.
 It’s important to note up front that James’ goal was not to identify players who should be elected to the Hall of Fame, but rather players who would be elected.

 Because I wanted to evaluate a player based solely on his NBA career, I developed my system using players who:

 were elected to the Hall of Fame,

 were elected under the category of “Player,”

 played their entire career in the shot-clock era (1954–55 to present), and